Justonator16/APSToGPA-Project/README.md

 - **apstogpa.db** - The database serves as a repository for all user information, encompassing usernames, passwords, and the subjects and grades they have saved under personalized names.
 This information is then utilized within the <sup>app.py</sup>> file to perform a range of functions, including verifying user logins by cross-referencing data in the users table, as well as retrieving subjects and grades that users have saved for display within the transcript section of the web application.

 #### Problems l encountered in my project and how l fixed them
 - From Flask sessions, I aimed to have the browser remember the currently logged-in user.
 I attempted to create a dictionary using a key-value pair, where the key was "user_id" and the value was the user ID from the database of users.
 However, the dictionary returned a "None" value for the value section.
 Despite my efforts to find a solution, I couldn't resolve this issue.

 As an alternative, I devised an approach to store the logged-in user's information in the "current_user" table within my "apstogpa" database.
 Within this table, there is a column named "user_logged_in" that stores a text value.
 Each time a different user logs in, their username is updated in the "user_logged_in" column.
 This method replicates the functionality of Flask sessions by storing the username for later use in other functions and HTML files.

 Now, I can easily refer to the username within the "current_user" table to determine which reports should be displayed based on the logged-in user.
 This solution addresses potential issues I might have encountered in my application, such as users accessing other users' reports without using their own accounts.

 - To address the issue of buttons overlapping tables, headings, and paragraphs, I have included page breaks between the buttons and the tables, headings, or paragraphs.
 This ensures that the content is properly separated and displayed without overlapping.

+- During the initial development of the project, my intention was to allow high school users to convert their APS scores to a GPA 4.0 scale and vice versa.
+However, I encountered an issue with this approach.
+APS calculations are constrained to a maximum of 7 subjects, while GPA calculations can involve more than 7 subjects.
+This meant that users who had studied more than 7 subjects in their report would need to select only 7 subjects for APS calculation.

+Consequently, on the web page's APS AVERAGE section, I incorporated a provision for up to 14 inputs from the user, including both subjects and corresponding grades.
+This flexibility was introduced to accommodate situations where users might have more than 7 subjects to consider for GPA conversion, thus providing a more accurate representation of their academic performance.

 ## Installation
 1. Requirements on how to install this application locally packages: